Tyler Stephenson Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 15th in the league.

-- Rays pitchers combine to give up seven home runs (0.4 per game), the first-fewest in the league.
+- Rays pitchers combine to give up the first-fewest home runs in baseball (eight total, 0.5 per game).

 © 2023 Data Skrive.
 All rights reserved.